Book an appointment with a doctor or nurse

 - Call reception on 024 7659 2012 and tell them that you are a student.

-- Go to the medical centre reception (on the 2nd floor of the Hub).
+- Go to the medical centre reception (on the 2nd floor of the Hub, accessed from the Jordan Well entrance).

-Tip If you are too ill to come to the medical centre and would like to request a home visit or telephone consultation with the GP, this can be arranged in some circumstances (depending on the GPs availability).
+If you are too unwell to come to the medical centre and would like to request a home visit or telephone consultation with the GP, this can be arranged in some circumstances (depending on the GPs availability).
 To do this, call the medical centre reception on 024 7659 2012.

 # Get ‘Out of Hours’ medical help